 After renting our Townies from Bikes Unlimited, we pedaled our way to the LOVE sculpture for a fun photo op.

-This particular LOVEworks sculpture shows how people can enjoy the Lynchburg VA trails network and the James River: walking, hiking, biking, paddling and skateboarding.
+This particular LOVEworks sculpture shows how people can enjoy the Lynchburg VA trails network and the James River natural area: walking, hiking, biking, paddling and skateboarding.

-The Percival’s Island trail traverses the length of the island (about 1 1/2 miles) on what used to be the old railroad bed, and it offers beautiful views of the James River.
+The Percival’s Island trail traverses the length of the island natural area (about 1 1/2 miles) on what used to be the old railroad bed, and it offers beautiful views of the James River.

 At the beginning of the trail, there’s a stairway down to the island.
 It’s a great place to throw in a line, have a picnic or go wading.